SatoshiumAI/satoshium-us/beacon/records/README.md

 # Version Visibility

-The Register should expose the current version without treating every version as a separate canonical Register object.
+Beacon Records should expose the current version without treating every version as a separate canonical Beacon object.

 Conceptually: